-The Honours Programme is the programme for learners who aspire to places at universities such as the prestigious Russell Group.
+The Honours Programme (Professional Pathways) is the programme for learners who aspire to places at universities such as the prestigious Russell Group.
 The Russell Group represents 24 leading UK universities that maintain:

 The honours programme is split into four pathways:

 Each pathway will have specialist academic support from teachers, as well as bringing in co-curricular activities to support learning outside of the classroom.
 Students on this strand will be aiming towards, or have the potential to attend Russell Group Universities, and will be accessible by students starting any Level 3 course.

 You will be supported by experienced College staff to acquire the knowledge and skills needed to succeed when applying to these prestigious universities.

 This strand is aimed at students whose future career and study aspirations are focussed around STEMM.
 It will highlight the non-traditional routes available, and provide them with the opportunity to increase their wider learning and meet and learn from industry experts.

 This strand is aimed at students whose future career and study aspirations will lead them towards leadership roles.
 Co-curricular support will focus on training in leadership skills, critical thinking and mentoring from alumni and leaders in the community.

 This strand is aimed at those who want to pursue a creative career or future study.
 Opportunities will allow learners to use their skills outside of the classroom, as well as visiting galleries, performances and meeting professional creatives.

 This strand is aimed at learners who want to work in the education sector.
 Opportunities will include shadowing teachers, observing planning meetings at various levels, as well as linking with our feeder schools for work experience.
 Co-curricular learning will focus on pedagogical techniques and specialist masterclasses.